 Once the application is filled out, it is returned to the adjuster.
-The adjuster will also send a HIPAA complaint medical release.
+The adjuster will also send a HIPAA-compliant medical release.
 We do not have our clients sign these.
-The language in the release usually gives the adjuster broad ranging power to get any of your medical records, regardless of whether they are relate to the wreck or not.
+The language in the release usually gives the adjuster broad-ranging power to get any of your medical records, regardless of whether they are related to the wreck or not.
 Your medical records and bills are privileged and you should carefully consider waiving your privacy.
-Once the privilege is waived for your insurance, then it may be waive for others.
+Once the privilege is waived for your insurance, then it may be waived for others.

 Instead of returning the medical release, you should get the bills yourself and send them to the adjuster.
 Bills from medical providers can be sent with the application or later.
 Medical bills do need to be itemized with diagnostic and treatment codes, which are commonly called ICD-9 and CPT codes.
 If your medical bills are from medical providers in Grayson, Fannin, Cooke or Bryan Counties, please click here to see how to get itemized medical bills and records from most of the ambulances services, hospitals, and other emergency medical providers.

 If your insurance company absolutely insists on getting a medical release, it is time to call a lawyer for assistance.
 Non-cooperation is a reason for the insurance company to claim you breach the terms of the policy.
 Please consult with an attorney if the adjuster insists on a medical release.

 After the application and the medical bills and records are sent to the carrier, the insurance company adjuster should send a check to you within a few weeks.

 a.
 Quick Tips About Assigning Personal Injury Protection to a Medical Provider

 1. Personal Injury Protection can be assigned to a medical provider.